5 financial planning to-dos for your annual New Year's Resolution

 SOURCE: CPF Board

 The New Year is more than just a time for a fresh start and exciting resolutions.
-As you take the time to jot down your goals and aspirations, try sparing a moment to review your finances for the year ahead.
+As you take the time to jot down your goals and aspirations, spare a moment to review your finances for the year ahead.

-From maximising income tax relief to reviewing your insurance coverage, here are six things to do at the start of the year that can give you peace of mind for your finances!
+From maximising income tax relief to reviewing your insurance coverage, here are five things to do that can give you an extra head start for the year ahead.

-1. Check your CPF account for added interest
+1. Check your CPF accounts for added interest

 Your CPF interest is calculated monthly and credited on 1 January annually.
-A great way to begin the year is to review your CPF account and see how much additional interest you have earned!
+A great way to begin the year is to review your CPF accounts and see how much additional interest you have earned.

 An important thing to note is how your CPF interest can increase steadily thanks to the power of compound interest.
 This means you can earn interest on your interest, boosting your CPF savings even more.
 Don't miss out on watching your CPF savings grow every year!